MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 ### PostrgeSQL

 The user must be named `mlpvc-rr` otherwise the permissions in the DB exports will not be set correctly and you'll likely get swamped with issues related to a missing role/user.
+WHile you're at it you might as well create the required database and extension.

 ```
 $ su - postgres